Dagona Birds Sanctuary

 Dagona Birds Sanctuary is a waterfowl sanctuary and a tourist centre located in Bade, an LGA in Yobe State, Northeastern Nigeria.
 It is one of the important regions marked for conservation of avifauna species in Sub-Saharan Africa.

 Description

 The Sanctuary is part of the Chad Basin National Park.
-It is centered around a seasonally flooded ox-bow lake, located at Kuza Fadama on the tributary of the river Hadejia and covers an estimated area of 657 sq. km.
+It is centered around a seasonally flooded ox-bow lake, located at Kuza Fadama on the tributary of the river Hadejia and covers an estimated area of 657 km^{2}.
 Besides the lake, the sanctuary comprises woodland and grassland.
 Wildlife in it includes Palearctic and Afrotropical migratory water birds, and the flora and fauna of both Sudano-Sahel and forest ecological zones.
 The lake is used as a seasonal stop-over habitat by thousands of exotic birds migrating during the winter from Europe, Americas and Asia.